russellyq/ThermRad/readme.md

 # ThermRad Dataset

-This repository provides a description of ThermRad which is currently still under construction.
+This repository provides a description of ThermRad which is currently under construction.

 ## Overview
 - [Introduction](#introduction)